DanielSouza23/computer-vision-projects/dolly-zoom-effect/README.md

 This project implements a 3D rendering–based dolly zoom effect, stereo image generation, and disparity map estimation using rank/census transforms and Hamming distance.
 It uses a point-cloud scene, custom camera poses, and Open3D for synthetic image creation.

+Note: The dataset file `data/data.obj` (~267 MB) is not included in this repository due to its size.
 ---

 ## Features